Normandie-class battleship: Protection

 Above the waterline belt was an upper strake of 160-millimeter armor that extended between the fore and aft groups of casemates for the secondary armament.
-The portions of the barbettes that extended outside the upper armor were protected by 250 mm plates while the interior surfaces were only 50 mm thick to save weight.
+The portions of the barbettes that extended outside the upper armor were protected by 250 mm plates, while the interior surfaces were only 50 mm thick to save weight.
 The turrets were protected with an armor thickness of 300 millimeters on their faces, 210 mm on the sides, and 100 millimeters on the roof.
 The sides of the conning tower were 266 mm thick and its roof was also 100 millimeters thick.
-The lower armored deck consisted of a single 14 mm plate of mild steel for a width of 7 m along the centerline and another layer of the same thickness was added outboard of that.
-The deck sloped downwards to meet the bottom of the waterline belt and a 42 mm plate of armor steel reinforced the sloped portion of the deck to give a total thickness of 70 mm.
-Two layers of 13 mm plating made up the center of the upper armored deck and it was reinforced to a total of 80 mm along the edges and 48 mm above the magazine.
+The lower armored deck consisted of a single 14 mm plate of mild steel for a width of 7 m along the centerline, and another layer of the same thickness was added outboard of that.
+The deck sloped downwards to meet the bottom of the waterline belt, and a 42 mm plate of armor steel reinforced the sloped portion of the deck to give a total thickness of 70 mm.
+Two layers of 13 mm plating made up the center of the upper armored deck, which was reinforced to a total of 80 mm along the edges and 48 mm above the magazine.

 The hull of the Normandies had a double bottom 1.6 m deep.
 Their propulsion machinery spaces and magazines were protected by a torpedo bulkhead that consisted of two 10 mm layers of nickel-chrome steel plates.
 The outer side of the bulkhead was lined with a 10-millimeter plate of corrugated flexible steel intended to absorb the force of a torpedo detonation.
-Another measure intended to dissipate the force were 80 cm tubes that extended from the double bottom to the upper armored deck that were intended to divert the gases of the detonation away from the torpedo bulkhead.
-Concerned about the possibility of capsizing after asymmetric flooding, the design incorporated empty compartments below the waterline and outboard of the fore and aft 34-centimeter magazines, the engine rooms and the midships 138.6-millimeter magazines that were intended to be flooded to correct any list.
+Another measure intended to dissipate the force were 80 cm tubes that extended from the double bottom to the upper armored deck, intended to divert the gases of a detonation away from the torpedo bulkhead.
+Concerned about the possibility of capsizing after asymmetric flooding, the design incorporated empty compartments below the waterline and outboard of the fore and aft 34-centimeter magazines, the engine rooms and the midships 138.6-millimeter magazines that were intended to be flooded if necessary to correct any list.